SpotlightKid/imbox/README.md

 for uid, message in all_messages:
     ........
-    # Every message is an object with the following keys
+    # Every message is an object with the following attributes

-    message.sent_from
-    message.sent_to
+    message.from_
+    message.sender
+    message.reply_to
+    message.to
+    message.cc
+    message.bcc
     message.subject
     message.headers
     message.message_id
     message.date
-    message.body.plain
-    message.body.html
-    message.attachments
+    message.parsed_date
+    message.body.plain (a list of byte strings)
+    message.body.html (a list of byte strings)
+    message.attachments (a list of `io.BytesIO` instances)
+    message.message (an `email.message.Message` instance)

     # To check all available keys
-    print message.keys()
+    print(message.keys())

     # To check the whole object, just write
     print(message)